Chamber Music Composition Competition

-The United States Army Band "Pershing's Own" is proud to announce a new competition that will honor and showcase new and recent chamber works by American composers, carrying on a tradition of celebrating excellence for 100 years since the band's formation in 1922.
+The United States Army Band "Pershing's Own" is proud to announce the winners of its first chamber music composition competition, honoring and showcasing new and recent chamber works by American composers, carrying on a tradition of celebrating excellence for 100 years since the band's formation in 1922.
 During the pandemic especially, American composers from all walks of life have been creating new chamber music at a blistering pace, more music than can be heard or performed, and we intend to shine a light on such recent works that have gone unnoticed or underrepresented.
 We are proud of our nation's artistic achievements and are excited to illuminate and showcase them in new ways.

 Carefully review the requirements below for submission eligibility.
 Then, please feel free to apply with your best submission or inquire further at the contact information near the bottom.